brave-experiments/zkSENSE/ZKPs/key_integrity_prover/README.md

  - The attestation public key is signed by the root key of the trusted hardware
  - The root key of the trusted hardware is signed by the correct vendor key

-Having these components, correct SVM result can be reconstructed from the app.

-*This proof does not use Min/Max as features.*

 To generate the proof:
 ```sh